adelaidea/TVDataHub/README.md

 ### Background Jobs & Data Synchronization

 Two main background services for data synchronization:
-- SyncTVShowsToBeUpsertedJob: Executed every 12 hours to get the updates and map what is outdated and needs to be    feteched again
+- SyncTVShowsToBeUpsertedJob: Executed every 12 hours to identify outdated records that need to be refreshed
-- SyncUpdatedTVShowsJob: Connected to a queue that will be trigered when there's something new to be updated
+- SyncUpdatedTVShowsJob: Processes items from a queue that is populated when new updates are available
 - Jobs use dependency injection and proper scoping
 - Logging is implemented throughout the jobs